canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_upf_machine.md

 ## Deploy

-Get Charmed Aether SD-Core Terraform UPF Machine module by cloning the [Charmed Aether SD-Core UPF module][Charmed Aether SD-Core UPF modules] Git repository.
-Inside the `terraform` directory, create a `terraform.tfvars` file to set the name of Juju model and machine number for the deployment:
+Get the Charmed Aether SD-Core Terraform UPF Machine module by cloning the [Charmed Aether SD-Core UPF module][Charmed Aether SD-Core UPF module] Git repository.
+Inside the `terraform` directory, create a `terraform.tfvars` file to set the name of Juju model and machine number for the deployment.
+You will also need to provide the appropriate network configuration.

 ```console
 git clone https://github.com/canonical/sdcore-upf-operator.git